Christine Nguyen. © 2010 J. Paul Getty Trust

 - B.A.
 Reed College, 2000

-Hamill’s research explores the intersections between sculpture and photography, and the politics of display.
-She is the author of an article on contemporary photography and sculpture, published in Camerawork in 2009; an essay on the photography of David Smith, published in David Smith Invents (Yale Press, 2011); a monograph on the artist, David Smith: Works.
+Hamill’s research explores the intersections between sculpture and photography.
+She is the author of an article on contemporary photography and sculpture, published in Camerawork in 2009; an essay on the photography of David Smith, published in David Smith Invents (Yale Press/The Phillips Collection, 2011); a monograph on the artist, David Smith: Works.
 Writings.
 Interviews (Ediciones Polígrafa, 2011); and an article on Smith’s color slide transparencies and the problem of polychrome sculpture (Getty Online Publications, 2011).
 She is completing a manuscript titled David Smith in Two Dimensions: Photography and the Matter of Sculpture (under advanced contract with the University of California Press), the first book-length study of Smith’s photography.
-With Megan Luke, she is also preparing a manuscript that considers the role of the photography of sculpture in the writing of art history, aesthetics, and media theory.
-Other projects include a series of essays on contemporary photography, sculpture, and materiality.
-Hamill has presented her research at, among other venues, the Wexner Center for the Arts, the Museum of Modern Art, the High Museum, and the Solomon R. Guggenheim Museum.
+Hamill has presented her research at, among other venues, the Wexner Center for the Arts, the Museum of Modern Art, the High Museum, Emory University, the University of Southern California, and the Solomon R. Guggenheim Museum.
 In 2009-2010 she was a postdoctoral fellow at the Getty Research Institute.